Доступно с лицензией Location Referencing.

 Running this tool may result in centerline changes, such as centerline splitting or deletion of duplicated centerline features.
 It may also update centerline sequence table records so that routes share centerlines.
 If additional columns are modeled on the centerlines, some centerline attributes may be lost when the tool is run.

-- Consider starting an edit session in ArcGIS Pro for test runs of the tool using Enable Undo.
+- Consider starting an edit session in ArcGIS Pro for test runs of the tool using the Enable Undo button.

 - Click Run to remove duplicate centerline geometry in the input sources.